Sparking a New Revolution for Women’s Reproductive and Sexual Health

 Room to Grow – Though they initially sought to raise between $5-$8 million, the IPO was oversubscribed, and Nurosene was able to raise $9.2 million total.
 “The reason that we really IPO’d is to give us more access to capital,” CEO Ranj Bath told the publication BetaKit.
 “It gives us that room to grow, and [allows us] to leverage public money for things like to start building M&A, which is going to be an aggressive push for us.”

 Nurosene’s approach to mental health is different from the majority of their competitors.
-Rather than focusing on just one part of brain health like supplements (Bulletproof) or meditation (Calm), they are tackling the problem from multiple angles.
+Rather than focusing on just one part of brain health, for example meditation (Calm), they are tackling the problem from multiple angles.
 Nurosene calls it their 4×4 approach; they focus on encouraging 4 actionable strategies: (movement, brain, nutrition, and recovery) with solutions aimed at targeting 4 parts of the human body.
 This approach was developed and validated through decades of clinical experience and research by the Co-Founder himself, Daniel Gallucci.

 This is where the Nuro app’s functionality comes into play.
 Everyday users will be able to download the Android/iOS app for free, as accessibility is fundamental to Nurosene’s mission, while there will be a premium SaaS model for recreational and professional athletes.
-Revenue will be generated through sponsorship and nutraceutical sales.
+Revenue will be generated through mobile app subscriptions and B2B sales.

 Upon downloading the app, users will be able to choose programs and activities designed to stimulate the brain.
 They are focused on implemented, cutting edge AI that will monitor vital stats via wearable devices, eye movement, and input tracking.
 Machine learning will enable the app to create more personalized programs, show progress, and recommend supplementation to further enhance brain health.